the-overdriven/Dwarf-Fortress-stuff/wisdom.md

 5. Designate dump zone.
 6. Pull the lever to atom smash.

+## ⛓️ How to strip prisoners?
+Assuming you already have caged prisoners stacked in a stockpile:
+1. Mark all cages with unforbid select.
+Visually nothing will change, but in fact it will.
+2. Mark all cages with dump select.
+3. Click on each cage and unselect dumping (individually per each cage)
+4. Citizens will strip prisoners without moving cages (might take some time)

 ## 🗡️ How to make steel?
 1. Make iron
 Smelt: hematite, limonite, magnetite